Bail Pending a Criminal Appeal

 Criminal Appellate Bail in Federal Court

-For cases tried in federal court, the rule regarding being granted a bail bond pending the appellate review are addressed in the Bail Reform Act of 1984.
+For cases tried in federal court, the rule regarding being granted a bail bond pending the appellate review is addressed in the Bail Reform Act of 1984.

 The Bail Reform Act of 1984 provides that federal criminal defendants who want to remain free on bail after a conviction must show that their appeal will have enough merit to raise at least one “substantial question.”

 This article was last updated on Friday, January 6, 2023.